wudsn/wudsn-ide-tools/PAS/MP/README.md

 ### [Effectus](https://github.com/Gury8/effectus) - Action! compiler

-The new version generates the source code using the Mad Pascal cross-compiler, which is further compiled into binary code with Mad Assembler.
+The new version generates the source code using the Mad-Pascal cross-compiler, which is further compiled into binary code with Mad Assembler.

 ### [Game tutorial](https://github.com/zbyti/a8-mp-simple-game-tutorial)

-Simple game tutorial by using Mad Pascal
+Simple game tutorial by using Mad-Pascal

 ### [FiDL](https://gitlab.com/bocianu/fidl)